Andkleven/ai-backend-connector/docs/Drive-AIRobot.md

     - AI Video Streamer is sending video feed.
     - AI Robot is online waiting for commands.
     - AI Remote Brain is online
 1. Test the setup.
-AI Robot is not used nor connected to in test-mode.
+AI Robot nor AI Remote Brain are not used nor connected to in test-mode.
     ```sh
     python gui_robot_backend.py -m=test
     ```